Sid Meier's Pirates! (2004 video game): Historical pirates

-In the game, there are nine computer-controlled historical pirates, though many of them could not have existed at the same time, because they are based on pirates who are born variously in the 16th and 17th Centuries.
-Each bears his own unique flag and is present on the "top ten pirates" list with the player as the tenth.
+In the game, there are nine computer-controlled historical pirates, though many of them could not have existed at the same time, because they are based on pirates who are born variously in the 16th and 17th centuries.
+Each bears his own unique flag and is present on the "top ten pirates" list with the player ranked tenth.
 Each is also based in a particular Pirate Haven.
 Each time one is defeated, his plunder and ship are acquired.
 Part of the player's overall score is determined by how many of these pirates have been vanquished.
-The nine are Henry Morgan, Blackbeard, Stede Bonnet, Captain Kidd, Jean Lafitte, François l'Ollonais, Roc Brasiliano, Black Bart Roberts, and Jack Rackham (also known as "Calico Jack").
+The nine historical pirates in the game are Henry Morgan, Blackbeard, Stede Bonnet, Captain Kidd, Jean Lafitte, François l'Olonnais, Roc Brasiliano, Bartholomew Roberts, and John Rackham.

-Each has a buried treasure, and portions of the treasure maps sometimes may be purchased in taverns.
-If a player digs up a pirate's treasure before defeating him, the pirate will act like a "Pirate Hunter" when the player comes into view.
+Each pirate has a buried treasure, and portions of the treasure maps sometimes may be purchased in taverns.
+If a pirate's treasure is dug up before defeating him, that pirate will act like a "Pirate Hunter" when the player comes into his view.
 However, the ships they possess are not historically correct, as Blackbeard's ship "Queen Anne's Revenge" is controlled by Henry Morgan and other pirates in the game.
 This issue can be corrected for the computer version with the v1.01 patch.

 Reception

 The critical reception for Sid Meier's Pirates! was generally positive.
 The PC release has an aggregate review score of 88 out of 100 on Metacritic.
 Steve Butts of IGN highly praised the solid gameplay design that combines a large variety of activities and allows the player to choose one's own style of play.
 The reviewer also noted the attention to detail in both visuals and sound, and described the stylized look as adding life to the experience.
 However, he pointed out the repetitive nature of the gameplay over time, and some mechanics that feel inconsequential.
 The Xbox port also was received favorably, with an aggregate review score of 80 out of 100 on Metacritic.
 The PlayStation Portable release scored 82/100 on Metacritic.

 Computer Games Magazine named Pirates! the second-best computer game of 2004, behind World of Warcraft.
-The editors wrote, "It's like nothing else out there, and is as good today as it was in 1987."
+The editors wrote: "It's like nothing else out there, and is as good today as it was in 1987".
 The staff of X-Play nominated Pirates! for their 2004 "Best Strategy Game" award, which ultimately went to Rome: Total War.
 The editors of Computer Gaming World named Pirates! their 2004 "Arcade Classic of the Year", and nominated it for their overall "Game of the Year" award, which ultimately went to World of Warcraft.
 They hailed Pirates! as "the year's most purely entertaining single-player game".
 It received a runner-up position in GameSpot's 2004 "Best Strategy Game" award category across all platforms, losing to Rome: Total War.
+During the 8th Annual Interactive Achievement Awards, Pirates! received a nomination for "Computer Game of the Year", which was ultimately awarded to Half-Life 2.

 The game sold more than 1.5 million units.